England:- Church Records

 The contents of missing Parish Registers can often be obtained by finding the copies that since 1598 have had to be made annually and sent to the bishop, i.e the Bishop's Transcripts.
 The standard source for locating such copies is: J.S.W.
 Gibson, Bishops' Transcripts and Marriage Licences, Bonds and Allegations.
 (FFHS Publications).

-Tithe payments, used to support the clergy, are fully explained in PRO Domestic Information Leaflet 41 - Tithe Records.
+Tithe payments, used to support the clergy, are fully explained on this National Archives page - Tithe Records.